STEM in Colorado

 - STEM Education Roadmap for Colorado

 Every Colorado student deserves the opportunity to succeed in college, career and life in a 21st century economy.
 Increasingly, this requires critical thinking and problem solving skills.
 Vital to developing these skills and competencies are opportunities to engage in rigorous, relevant and engaging science, technology, engineering and mathematics (STEM) instruction and experiences throughout the P-20 pipeline.
 Further, twelve of fourteen key industry sectors in Colorado require STEM skills.
-Colorado’s increasingly STEM-base economy will require many more students and adults to develop STEM skills.
+Colorado’s increasingly STEM-based economy will require many more students and adults to develop STEM skills.
 A statewide, systemic strategy for improving STEM education in Colorado is needed.
-The Colorado STEM Education Roadmap sets the vision and outlines the steps for this strategy.
-Release to the public will take place in October, 2013.
+The Colorado STEM Education Roadmap, released in October 2013, sets the vision and outlines the steps for this strategy.

 STEM Focused Schools